-Amidst dense canopy of Bandhavgarh forests lives the World’s most magnificent animal the tiger.
-Situated in the District of Umaria in Madhya Pradesh BTR is the best place to see tiger in the wild.
+One of the most picturesque wildlife heavens Bandhavgarh National Park is a sight to behold.
+The amazing grandeur of the panoramic spread is a mesmerizing realm of wild animals in Central India.
+Amidst dense canopy of lives the World’s most magnificent animal the tiger.
+Bandhavgarh Tiger Reserve situated in the District of Umaria in Madhya Pradesh best place to see the tigers in the wild.

-The tiger reserve is now under the aegis of Project Tiger India and has an area of 1161 sq. km with core zone being 624 sq. km Bandhavgarh is pristine and highly picturesque wildlife heaven.
-The characteristic flat-topped hillocks and steep valleys accord the park a unique landscape.
+The characteristic flat-topped hillocks and steep valleys accord the park’s unique landscape, grasslands, dense forest, open forest, and marshy land.
 The tigers rule this little kingdom and they survive in impressive numbers.
-The high population density makes this little tiger heaven the most visited tiger park in the world.
+The high density makes this little tiger heaven the most visited Bandhavgarh Tiger Reserve in the world.

 A unique characteristic feature of the park is the presence of remains of an ancient civilization.
 The tribal kingdom resulted in the creation of a vast fort, caves, shelters, courts, and reservoirs.
 The zoomorphic idols of Lord Vishnu and Ram Temple at the Fort are simply unbelieving of a man’s faith in the almighty and his representation in an utmost creative manner.

 The reclining Vishnu on the ascent to the Fort is also known as Shesh Shaiyya carved out of the igneous rock it stretches twenty feet long beside a fairy pool under the shadow of huge Sesh Nag or King Cobra.
 The structure in stone is visited by many tourists and is the hallmark of this Bandhavgarh Tiger Reserve.

 On tiger safari in the Bandhavgarh National Park one can come across these magnificent spectacles thriving among the wild.
 The time stands still amidst nature and extols the ingenuity of man.